BaverKoca/Object-Detection-on-Google-Colab/README.md

 ## Videos Object Detection
-!That project use YoloV8 because thats the latest version of the YOLO also giving best performance so it's better to process videos with YoloV8.
+=> That project use YoloV8 because thats the latest version of the YOLO also giving best performance so it's better to process videos with YoloV8.

-First of all need to download ultralystics which is require for that project.
-Because I already wrote inside of the program.
+First of all need to download ultralystics which is require for that project and i already wrote inside of the program so you can diractly use program.
 ```bash
 !pip install ultralytics
 ```